Treating facet joint dysfunction

 The facet joints connect the vertebrae together in the spine, allowing for the twisting and flexing that makes upper body movement possible.
 Facet joint sets extend from the rear of the vertebrae in pairs.
 Most vertebrae have a facet joint connection on the upper right and upper left side and on the lower right and lower left side.
 These joint connections interlock with neighboring vertebrae on the top and bottom.

-A facet joint has a fairly flat surface.
+A spinal facet joint has a fairly flat surface.
 Facet joint surfaces pivot and slide against each another, working to give the neck and back range of motion.
-Facet joints also help to support body weight and limit movements that would harm the delicate nerve structure in the spine.
-The spinal column is quite flexible thanks to the fact that facet joints are located throughout the cervical (neck), thoracic (middle back), and lumbar (lower) parts of the spine.
+Facet joints also support body weight and limit movements that harm the delicate nerve structure in the spine.
+To limit friction, the joints are covered in cartilage and joint fluid that protect the bone and let the joints pass against each other smoothly.

-Usually, problems with a facet joint aren’t debilitating and can be managed conservatively with the help of a physician.
+For many, symptoms of a facet joint issue aren’t permanently debilitating and can be managed conservatively with the help of a physician.
 Common treatments for degenerative facet joints can include:

 - Stretching exercise and other physical therapy